Larner College of Medicine

 In support of improving patient care, The Robert Larner, M.D.
 College of Medicine at the University of Vermont is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Meeting Disclaimer: Regarding written materials and information received, written or otherwise, during this Conference, the scientific views, statements, and recommendations expressed during this activity represent those of the authors and speakers and do not necessarily represent the views of the University of Vermont.
+Meeting Disclaimer: Regarding materials and information received during this educational event, the views, statements, and recommendations expressed during this activity represent those of the authors and speakers and do not necessarily represent the views of the University of Vermont.